lmills2/Analogue-Gauge-Reader/README.md

 Note: OpenCV requires Microsoft Visual C++ 14.0 available here: https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16
 ## Installation
 To install and use this project, download the file opencv.q from the repository.
 In developer, create a new workspace and then create a new local repo.
+Right-click the repo and click New -> Upload Local Files.
+Upload the opencv.q file